runtime-enforcement/whyenf/vis/public/Help.md

 <img alt="Verdict inspection" src="./assets/click.png" style="margin:0px 25px; max-width: 230px; height: auto;" />

-Whenever you click on a Boolean verdict, the Explanator2 shows and highlights the Boolean verdicts for subformulas that justify the verdict for the overall formula according to the standard MTL semantics.
+Whenever you click on a Boolean verdict, Explanator2 shows and highlights the Boolean verdicts for subformulas that justify the verdict for the overall formula according to the standard MTL semantics.
 Furthermore, it also highlights the time interval associated with the corresponding subformula.
 You may further inspect Boolean verdicts until you reach atomic propositions.

-Multiple Boolean verdicts can be explored simultaneously, so the Explanator2 additionally highlights the overall Boolean verdict
-(i.e., the context) of the current inspection:
+Multiple Boolean verdicts can be explored simultaneously, so Explanator2 additionally highlights the overall Boolean verdict (i.e., the context) of the current inspection:

 <img alt="Verdict inspection" src="./assets/click_context.png" style="margin:0px 25px; max-width: 230px; height: auto;" />